-Students can choose multiple areas of emphasis depending on interest and skill level.
-These areas include: Architectural Design, Civil Design, 3D modeling, Technical Illustration, 3D printing, Mechanical Design, Process Pipe, Structural Steel, etc. Students even have the opportunity to learn computer graphics and how these skills are incorporated into the drafting industry.
-Students are provided access to Industry leading software and personalized training to gain the skills needed to secure employment.
-This certificate is designed to provide students the necessary skills to gain employment and succeed in the drafting field.
+Students have the opportunity to learn computer graphics and how these skills are incorporated into the drafting industry.
+Students are provided access to industry leading software and personalized training to gain the skills needed to secure employment.
+This program is designed to provide students the necessary skills to gain employment and succeed in the drafting field.

 Students have the opportunity to obtain national certification exams with industry leading software such as Solidworks, AutoCAD, and Autodesk Inventor.